 Moore’s new release is a historical thriller set in the classic horror setting of a 1970s summer camp.

-With layers to dig into, this 490-page novel is perfect to read around a campfire or in your bunk at summer camp.
+With layers to dig into, this 490-page novel is perfect for reading around a campfire or in your bunk at summer camp.

 “House in the Cerulean Sea” by T.J.
 Klune

-Klune’s popular realistic fantasy novel is loved among many audiences.
+Klune’s popular realistic fantasy novel is loved by many audiences.

-Beloved for its easy to read fantasy and found family trope, fans of Klune’s English sea-side fantasy are anxiously awaiting its sequel, set to release on September 10.
-This 394-page book is an easy read that will leave you with a taste of magic.
+Beloved for its easy-to-read fantasy and found family trope, fans of Klune’s English sea-side fantasy are anxiously awaiting its sequel, set to release on Sept.
+10. This 394-page book is an easy read that will leave you with a taste of magic.

 No matter your reading preference, this list has something for everyone.
 Non-fiction, horror, fantasy and romance — those who like to read can find a book to fall into this summer.
 You can also check websites like Goodreads for more summer suggestions.